osilander/bacterial-genomics-intro/introduction.rst

 In this tutorial you will learn how to analyse next-generation sequencing (NGS) data.

 You will be given some NGS data from an "experimental evolution" experiment [KAWECKI2012]_, [ELENA2003]_.
-The NGS data consist of two different types ofNGS data, "Illumina" and "Oxford Nanopore" (more on that later).
-The aim of the tutorial is to use this data to identify the genome changes in these "experimentally evolved" strains of wild bacteria that can explain the observed biological phenotype.
+The NGS data consist of two different types of NGS data, "Illumina" and "Oxford Nanopore" (more on that later).
+The aim of the tutorial is to use this data to identify the genome changes in these "experimentally evolved" strains of bacteria that can explain the observed biological phenotype.

 The experiment
 ------------